edgedb/easy-edgedb/chapter12/index.md

 In other words, how to add `{'Buda-Peth', 'Bistritz'}` to another set and return the original `{'Buda-Peth', 'Bistritz'}` if the second is empty?

-To do that we can use the so-called [coalescing operator](https://www.edgedb.com/docs/edgeql/funcops/set#operator::COALESCE), which is written `??`.
+To do that we can use the so-called {eql:op}`coalescing operator <docs:COALESCE>`, which is written `??`.
 The explanation for the operator is nice and simple:

 `Evaluate to A for non-empty A, otherwise evaluate to B.`